MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_local** - Reflects if the draft the error occurred on has synced to the server, if applicable.

-- **is_recoverable** - Reflects if the error can be recovered from or if it is a fatal error.
+- **is_recoverable** - Reflects if the error can be recovered from or if it's a fatal error.

 - **load_media_error_code** - The code of the error that occurred when loading media.
 This helps us understand the cause of the error.